 The First Aid Regulations do not require employers to provide first aid for anyone other than their own employees.
-However, schools provide a service to pupils and include them in their assessment of first aid needs and make provision for them.
-This may require first aiders to receive additional training above the legal minimum requirement so that they are able to act competently, for example additional training in paediatric first aid if operating in a primary school or early learning centre (ELC).
+However, schools provide a service to pupils and this may require first aiders to receive additional training above the legal minimum requirement so that they are able to act competently, for example additional training in paediatric first aid if operating in a primary school or early learning centre (ELC).